a-b-r-a-m/HTML-CSS/README.md

 Simple HTML project, using some CSS; mobile phone friendly.

-You can read a little about venomous croatian snakes.
+You can read a little about venomous croatian snakes. (in croatian)